-Because of this, some people are surprised to learn that yoga is not primarily designed as a fitness routine.
+As a result of this, some people are surprised to learn that yoga was not primarily designed as a fitness routine.
 Traditional forms of yoga are not geared toward aerobic activity and weight loss; in fact, yoga was originally designed to calm people down.
-Instead of increasing heart rates and jump-starting metabolic conditions, yoga actually slows the body down, and that includes a person’s metabolism.
+Instead of increasing heart rates and jump-starting metabolic conditions, yoga actually slows the body down, and that includes a person’s heart rate.

 Many readers might be surprised to learn that the original intention of yoga was to cultivate self-discipline and self-awareness through a physical development of spiritual principles.
 For example, the breathing techniques and focus on balance that a typical session emphasizes was originally thought of as a way for yogis to connect with their inner consciousness and meditative needs.

-If it was initially a meditative practice, yoga worked its way into mainstream exercise routines by marketing itself as a fitness tool offering many advantages that hurried people were seeking in an exercise program – lower stress levels, advanced relaxation techniques, and greater physical flexibility.
-And it has been true that consistent yogis, through an increased awareness of their bodies and a steadily progressing interest in healthy living, have been able to shed excess pounds while strengthening their limbs and core.
+If it was initially a meditative practice, but purpose of yoga today worked its way into mainstream exercise industry by marketing itself as a fitness tool offering many advantages that hurried people were seeking in an exercise program – lower stress levels, advanced relaxation techniques, and greater physical flexibility.
+Also, it has been true that consistent practice has helped participants through an increased awareness of their bodies.
+The medical industry has also become aware of a steadily progressing interest in healthy living among yoga practitioners, who have been able to shed excess pounds while strengthening their muscles, limbs, and core.

 Different yoga traditions like Bikram, a relatively new form of yoga that practices the same series of poses in a heated room, have become more popular as practitioners look for ways to increase the physical difficulty level of the typical session.
 At the same time, many experienced yogis still maintain that spiritual discipline and self-exploration should be emphasized during yoga poses.
 These practitioners adhere to a more ancient form of the modern yoga version, which tries to combine physical fitness with techniques for relaxation.
 Indeed, advocates for including yoga in public and private school curriculum have needed to strip yoga of its religious connotations in favor of advancing its mental and physical benefits.